Smriti Mandhana

 Smriti Mandhana (born 18 July 1996) is an Indian international cricketer and the vice-captain of the Indian women's national team.
 She was part of the Indian team that won the 2025 Women's Cricket World Cup, the Women's Asia Cup in 2016 and 2022.
-She also won a gold medal in the 2022 Asian Games, and a silver medal in the 2022 Commonwealth Games representing India.
+She also won gold medals at the 2022 and 2026 Asian Games, and a silver medal in the 2022 Commonwealth Games representing India.

-Mandhana has scored more than 9,500 runs in international cricket.
-She holds the record for the most international centuries (shared with Meg Lanning) and the second most centuries in Women's One Day Internationals (WODI).
+Mandhana is the top overall run scorer in international women’s cricket.
+She also holds several other records including the record for the most international centuries and the second most centuries in Women's One Day Internationals (WODI).
 She has scored the second most runs and the most half-centuries in Women's Twenty20 Internationals (WT20I).
-She is the first Indian to score a century in all three formats of women's international cricket-tests, WODIs and WT20Is.
-She also holds the record for the fastest century in ODIs by any Indian batter.
+She is the first Indian to score a century in all three formats of women's international cricket-WTests, WODIs and WT20Is, and also holds the record for the fastest century in the ODI format by any Indian batter.

 In domestic cricket, Mandhana represents Maharashtra.
-She captains Royal Challengers Bengaluru in the Women's Premier League (WPL), and had led them to WPL title in the 2024 season.
+She captains Royal Challengers Bengaluru in the Women's Premier League (WPL), and had led them to WPL titles in the 2024 and 2026 seasons.
 She led the Trailblazers in the Women's T20 Challenge from 2019 to 2022, while winning the title in the 2020 season.
 In 2016, she was signed by Brisbane Heat in the Australian Women's Big Bash League (WBBL).
 She has also played for Hobart Hurricanes, Sydney Thunder, and Adelaide Strikers in the WBBL, Western Storm in the Women's Cricket Super League and Southern Brave in The Hunded.

-Mandhana has won four ICC Awards including Women's Cricketer of the Year in 2018 and 2021, and ODI Cricketer of the Year in 2018 and 2024.
-She was also nominated for the T20 Player of the Year in 2021, and the Women's Cricketer of the Year in 2022.
-She was awarded the Best International Cricketer award by the Board of Control for Cricket in India in 2018 and 2025.
+Mandhana has won four ICC Awards including Women's Cricketer of the Year in 2018 and 2021, and WODI Cricketer of the Year in 2018 and 2024.
+She was also nominated for the WT20I Player of the Year in 2021, and the Women's Cricketer of the Year in 2022.
+She received the Best International Cricketer award by the Board of Control for Cricket in India in 2018 and 2025.
 She was awarded the Arjuna Award by the Government of India in 2019.
-She was named as the Leading Cricketer in the World for 2024 by Wisden.
+She was named as the Women's Leading Cricketer in the World for 2024 by Wisden.

-Early and personal life
+Early life

 Smriti Mandhana was born on 18 July 1996 in Mumbai, Maharashtra, to Smita and Shrinivas Mandhana, in a Marwari Hindu family.
 Her father worked as a chemical distributor, while her mother is a housewife.
 When she was two years old, her family moved to Madhavnagar, a suburb of Sangli in Maharashtra, where she completed her schooling.
 She attended Chintaman Rao College of Commerce in Sangli.

 Mandhana's father and brother had played cricket at the local level.
 Watching her brother compete in the junior state tournaments inspired Mandhana to take up the sport.

-Mandhana is in a relationship with music composer and filmmaker Palash Muchhal since 2019.